 But if you want to achieve true sales mastery, it can't just be about you.
 It has to be about something bigger than you.
 Ultimately you need to be driven by a mission to make the world better and help others.

 You need compassion.
 Tons of it.

-Salespeople who are stuck in the old school used car-salesman mentality are ego-driven and selfish.
-They just care about their commissions, their quotas, their paychecks.
+Salespeople who are stuck in the old school used car salesman mentality are ego-driven and selfish.
+They just care about their commissions, their quotas, and their paychecks.
 They're in it because of greed.